Lakers Rumors: Latest on Kawhi Leonard Trade, LeBron James Pursuit

 Sources close to LeBron: He didn't text KD and his going to the Lakers would not be sealed (or doomed) by whether or not they trade for Kawhi. ...
 Man, we'll all be better when this is over, one way or the other

-The general uncertainty about James' future adds some risk for the Lakers were they to acquire Leonard, and it doesn't take much for that plan to blow up in the team's place.
+The general uncertainty about James' future adds some risk for the Lakers were they to acquire Leonard, and it doesn't take much for that plan to blow up in the team's face.

 Landing Leonard would be an obvious upgrade to the Lakers' roster, but he alone isn't going to make Los Angeles a contender.
 Presumably, the Lakers see Leonard as the piece that helps them land James or Durant, too.